not-my-segfault/nofetch/README.md

   `./install.sh`

 ## dependencies

-- a shell would help
+realistically any system that has the following

 - preferrably either doas or sudo (otherwise, run `install.sh` as root)

-realistically any system that has the following

 - bash, or any other POSIX compliant shell
 - grep
 - head
 - sed
 - cat
-- /etc/os-release